qi-yu/qi-yu.github.io/projects.md

         paper: https://aclanthology.org/2023.findings-acl.622.pdf
         code: https://github.com/CoPsyN/figurative-language-processing

-  - title: Large-Scale Experimental Studies on Coinage Compounds
+  - title: Large-Scale Experiments on Newly Created Compound Words
     image:
       src: /assets/img/projects/compounds.png
       alt: Coinage Compounds
     description: This project is more of a cognitive science (psycholinguistics) nature.
 The German language is rich of compounds, and new compounds can always be derivated - you might know crazy examples like "Donaudampfschiffahrtsgesellschaftskapitän".
-In journalism, sometimes authors employ innovate compounds to implicitly convey biased attitudes. <br><br>For instance, what impact on readers' perceptions does it make to call an intern who wears a hijab because of her religious background as "<u>the hijab-intern</u>" (original in German&#58; <u>Kopftuchpraktikantin</u>) instead of "<u>the intern who wears a hijab</u>" (German&#58; <u>kopftuchtragende Praktikantin</u>)?
+In journalism, sometimes authors invent compounds to implicitly convey biased attitudes. <br><br>For instance, what impact on readers' perceptions does it make to call an intern who wears a hijab because of her religious background as "<u>the hijab-intern</u>" (original in German&#58; <u>Kopftuchpraktikantin</u>) instead of "<u>the intern who wears a hijab</u>" (German&#58; <u>kopftuchtragende Praktikantin</u>)?
 In collaboration with the University of Tübingen, I designed experiments to unravel this.
     resources:
       - name: Yu et al. (2024, accepted)
         code: https://github.com/qi-yu/enigmatic-compounds